LMontalbano/Tests_Services_ITxPT/README.md

 The project is entirely coded in [Python](https://www.python.org/).

-For the HMI part, the library [Tkinter](https://docs.python.org/3/library/tkinter.html) was chosen.
+For the HMI part, the [Tkinter](https://docs.python.org/3/library/tkinter.html) library was chosen.

+For the creation of the .exe, the [PyInstaller](https://www.pyinstaller.org/) library was chosen.